DrAlzahraniProjects/csusb_fall2024_cse6550_team3/README.md

      ```bash
      docker ps
      ```
-   - To stop a running container, replace <container_id> with the one found in docker ps:
+   - To stop a running container, replace `<container_id>` with the ID from the `docker ps` output:
      ```bash
      docker stop <container_id>
      ```
-   - To remove/delete a docker container, replace <container_id> with the one found in docker ps:
+   - To remove/delete a container:
      ```bash
      docker rm <container_id>
      ```